OlekSt/Hit-the-Slopes/Testing.md

     - Each ski resort displayed multiple times.

 #### Solved bugs:

+Navbar:
+    -	Mobile menu: Is not visible, and pressing on menu sandwich does not open menu in mobile view.

 Edit_skiresort.html:
     - Google maps info is lost on opening a specific ski resort to be updated.